jpazdera/PazdKaha22/README.md

 # Modality Effects in Free Recall: A Retrieved-Context Account

+Data and code for:
+Pazdera, J. K., &amp; Kahana, M. J. (2023).
+Modality effects in free recall: A retrieved-context account. _Journal of Experimental Psychology: Learning, Memory, and Cognition_, _49_(6), 866–888. <https://doi.org/10.1037/xlm0001140>

-Data and code for Pazdera &amp; Kahana (2022).
-A preprint of this paper has been made available at <https://doi.org/10.31234/osf.io/cxewq>, and all code, data, and supplemental materials can also be found on the Open Science Framework at <https://osf.io/4rz7k/>.
+An openly accessible preprint of this paper has also been made available at <https://doi.org/10.31234/osf.io/cxewq>,

+All supplemental materials can be found on the Open Science Framework at <https://osf.io/4rz7k/>.

 The following is an overview of the data and code included herein:
 - /Analysis/: Python and R code used for generating figures, organizing data for analysis, and running statistical tests.